suryaphysics/Cervical-Cancer-Cell-Nucleus-Segmentation/README.md

 # Cervical-Cancer-Cell-Nucleus-Segmentation
-A small tool in python to read the bright-field image data and the phase image data recovered from a Digital holographic microscope (DHM)[1] and segment the nuclei to calculate physical parameters like roughness and volume.
+A tool in python using OpenCV to read the bright-field image data and the phase image data recovered from a Digital holographic microscope (DHM)[1] and segment the nuclei to calculate physical parameters like roughness and volume.

 # Details
 1. 1.png - sample image for stage 1 cervical cancer cells (data from AIIMS, New Delhi, India).